danielgospodinow/danielgospodinow.com/content/interests.md

 #### Qbaware

-On the 4th of September 2020, I decided to make the first move in creating my own commecrial brand - *Qbaware*.
+On the 4th of September 2020, I decided to make the first move in creating my own commecrial brand - [Qbaware](https://github.com/qbaware).

 The meaning behind the name "Qbaware" is very simple and symbolic.
 The essential part is the word "Qba" which is a Bulgarian word used mostly in the region around my hometown that expresses an emotion of excitement, fascination, amusement.
 It's just like the word "wow".
 Furthermore, the remaining part "-ware" is derived from the words *Software* and *Hardware* because I aim to deliver primarely IoT projects.
 So the meaning of "Qbaware" simply breaks down to "Fascinating software and hardware".